tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 and maintained by the Pry community.

-All that said, there's really no substitute for spending a few minutes playing around in a Pry shell to explore the conveniences and utility it offers, so if you haven't gotten hands-on with Pry, I would definitely recommend doing so.
+All that said, there's really no substitute for spending a few minutes playing around in a Pry shell to explore the convenience and utility it offers, so if you haven't gotten hands-on with Pry, I would definitely recommend doing so.

 At this point, I'm going to assume you're sold on Pry (if you weren't already),